datacite/schema-docs/docs/appendices/appendix-1/relationType.rst

 IsPublishedIn
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Definition:** indicates A is published inside B, but is independent of other things published inside of B
+**Definition:** Indicates A is published inside B, but is independent of other things published inside of B

 **Example and Usage Notes:**